-TRANSFER CREDITS
+Academic Policies and Regulations TRANSFER CREDITS

-Only credits transferred from an institute which is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) (or other regional accreditation agency) will be accepted by Holmes Community College.
+Only credits transferred from an institute which is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) (or an equivalent regional accrediting agency) will be accepted by Holmes Community College.
 The cumulative totals of hours attempted, hours passed, and quality point average will be reproduced on the permanent record of Holmes Community College.